Coq Inu Price Tops $0.0000 on Top Exchanges (COQ)

-Coq Inu (COQ) traded 13.3% lower against the dollar during the one day period ending at 19:00 PM ET on March 10th.
-Coq Inu has a total market cap of $346.93 million and approximately $48.05 million worth of Coq Inu was traded on exchanges in the last day.
-Over the last seven days, Coq Inu has traded 81% higher against the dollar.
+Coq Inu (COQ) traded 12.6% lower against the dollar during the one day period ending at 12:00 PM ET on March 16th.
+Coq Inu has a total market cap of $326.12 million and approximately $36.26 million worth of Coq Inu was traded on exchanges in the last day.
 One Coq Inu token can currently be bought for $0.0000 or 0.00000000 BTC on popular exchanges.
+Over the last seven days, Coq Inu has traded 24.5% lower against the dollar.

 Here is how other cryptocurrencies have performed over the last day: